Black Knight (NYSE:BKI) Releases FY 2021 Earnings Guidance

 Black Knight (NYSE:BKI) updated its FY 2021 earnings guidance on Thursday.
 The company provided earnings per share (EPS) guidance of $2.230-$2.290 for the period, compared to the Thomson Reuters consensus estimate of $2.230.
 The company issued revenue guidance of $1.45 billion-$1.46 billion, compared to the consensus revenue estimate of $1.42 billion.

-Several brokerages have commented on BKI.
-TheStreet raised Black Knight from a c+ rating to a b rating in a research report on Tuesday, May 25th.
-Barclays dropped their price target on Black Knight from $105.00 to $90.00 and set an overweight rating on the stock in a research report on Monday, April 19th.
-Zacks Investment Research raised Black Knight from a sell rating to a hold rating in a research report on Wednesday, April 28th.
-Finally, Wedbush reaffirmed a neutral rating on shares of Black Knight in a research report on Tuesday, May 11th.
-Four analysts have rated the stock with a hold rating and nine have issued a buy rating to the company.
-The company presently has a consensus rating of Buy and a consensus price target of $97.92.
+A number of equities analysts recently issued reports on the company.
+TheStreet upgraded Black Knight from a c+ rating to a b rating in a report on Tuesday, May 25th.
+Wedbush reaffirmed a neutral rating on shares of Black Knight in a research report on Tuesday, May 11th.
+Finally, Zacks Investment Research raised Black Knight from a sell rating to a hold rating in a research report on Wednesday, April 28th.
+Four analysts have rated the stock with a hold rating and nine have given a buy rating to the stock.
+The company has an average rating of Buy and an average target price of $98.58.

-In related news, CEO Anthony M. Jabbour purchased 13,900 shares of the firm’s stock in a transaction that occurred on Wednesday, June 2nd.
-The shares were acquired at an average price of $71.77 per share, with a total value of $997,603.00.
-The purchase was disclosed in a legal filing with the SEC, which is available through this link.
-4.00% of the stock is owned by insiders.
+In other news, CEO Anthony M. Jabbour acquired 13,900 shares of Black Knight stock in a transaction dated Wednesday, June 2nd.
+The shares were purchased at an average cost of $71.77 per share, for a total transaction of $997,603.00.
+The purchase was disclosed in a filing with the SEC, which is available at this hyperlink.
+4.00% of the stock is currently owned by insiders.

 Black Knight, Inc engages in the provision of integrated software, data and analytics solutions.
 It operates through the Software Solutions, and Data and Analytics segments.
 The Software Solutions segment offers software and hosting solutions that support loan servicing, loan origination, and settlement services.